binaryphile/binaryphile.github.io/_posts/2018-08-04-approach-bash-like-a-developer-part-8-support-library.md

 same relative position to the library.
 That's due to *readlink's* ability to find the true location of *hello_world*.

-Continue with [part 9] - strict mode
+Continue with [part 9] - another test

   [part 1]:     {% post_url 2018-07-26-approach-bash-like-a-developer-part-1-intro        %}
   [Last time]:  {% post_url 2018-08-04-approach-bash-like-a-developer-part-7-sourcing     %}